trupples/adi-documentation/README.md

 ```
 The generated documentation will be available at `docs/_build/html`.

-## Building the all documentations
+## Build all documentations

-It's possible to build all ADI's documentation at once.
+It's possible to build all ADI's documentation at once in parallel.
 To generate it, considering Doctools is installed, do:
 ```
 adoc aggregate -d docs_output